Official Site Links

 Born Jan.
 7, 1962 in Fort Ord, Calif., Rivera lived in Germany, Panama, Washington and Maryland before his family settled in Marina, Calif.
 He attended Seaside High School in Marina and was a three-sport star in football, basketball and baseball.

-Carolina Panthers quarterback Derek Anderson throws a 35-yard TD pass to wide receiver Kelvin Benjamin.
+Carolina Panthers quarterback Cam Newton throws a 15-yard touchdown pass to wide receiver Kelvin Benjamin.

 Carolina Panthers quarterback Cam Newton throws a laser to wide receiver Kelvin Benjamin for a 7-yard touchdown.

 Carolina Panthers safety Tre Boston picks off Arizona Cardinals quarterback Ryan Lindley in the fourth quarter, making it Lindley's second interception of the game.

 Carolina Panthers linebacker Luke Kuechly intercepts Arizona Cardinals quarterback Ryan Lindley in the fourth quarter.